-In May of 2015, the Food and Drug Administration issued a safety warning regarding SGLT2 Inhibitor use and an increased risk of diabetic ketoacidosis (dka).
+In May of 2015, the Food and Drug Administration issued a safety warning regarding SGLT2 Inhibitor use and an increased risk of diabetic ketoacidosis (DKA).
 Between March 2013 and June 2014, the agency had received at least 20 reports of DKA in SGLT2 Inhibitor patients, all of which required hospitalization.
 During the same time period, the European Medicines Agency (EMA) reported at least 100 similar cases.

 SGLT2 Inhibitors, UTI, and Kidney Damage

-Increased levels of sugar in the bladder can result in growth of bacteria, leading to a severe infection of the bladder and urinary tract (UTI).
+Increased levels of sugar in the bladder can result in the growth of bacteria, leading to a severe infection of the bladder and urinary tract (UTI).
 If not treated promptly, the kidneys may become infected (pyelonephritis) which may result in kidney damage and may require dialysis.
 In some cases, a systemic (body-wide) infection known as urosepsis may develop and become life-threatening.

 In December of 2015, in addition to the warnings regarding DKA, additional warnings about an increased risk for severe urinary tract infection and kidney damage were required to be added to prescribing information.

 Over time, high glucose levels in the bloodstream can damage the vascular system and result in an inadequate supply of oxygen and nutrients to the skin and other tissues in the extremities.
 Without an adequate blood supply, tissue in the extremities may become infected, gangrenous and necrotic and will ultimately require surgical removal or amputation.
 This particularly affects areas of the toes, feet, and legs but may also affect the hands or other distant tissues as well.